sarveshdoshi/ServerManager/README.md

 - Swift tools 5.7+

 ## Installation (Swift Package Manager)
-- In Xcode: File → Add Packages… → enter your repository URL → Add Package
+- In Xcode: File → Add Packages… → enter repository URL → Add Package
 - Link the `ServerManager` library to your app target

 Or add to your `Package.swift`: